 Transitional provision: Deadline 16th of June 2024.

-Those taxpayers who moved to Spain because of an employment contract or after obtaining the Spanish digital nomad visa, can apply for the Beckham Law regime within 6 months from the date that the activity to be carried out in Spain, is registered at the Spanish social security system or in the documentation that allows the foreign Social Security to be maintained.
+Those taxpayers who moved to Spain because of an employment contract or after obtaining a Spanish digital nomad visa, can apply for the Beckham Law regime within 6 months from the date that the activity to be carried out in Spain, is registered at the Spanish social security system or in the documentation that allows the foreign Social Security to be maintained.

 If there is no obligation to register with the social security system, the 6-month period is counted from the date of commencement of the activity.

-Professionals who relocated to Spain to carry out an activity qualified as an entrepreneurial activity according to Article 70 of the Supporting Entrepreneurs and their internationalization Law, can apply for the Beckham Law regime within 6 months from the date they entered in Spain.
+Professionals who relocated to Spain to carry out an activity qualified as an entrepreneurial activity according to Article 70 of the Supporting Entrepreneurs and their internationalization Law, can apply for the Beckham Law regime within 6 months from the date they entered Spain.

 Written by Laura Gallego Herráez